NishithaRamesh/EnterpriseDataScience/README.md

     │   ├── procesed                                 <- The transformed data set used in modelling.
     │   └── raw                                      <- The original data dump from various sources.
-    ├── notebooks                                    <- Contains all Jupyter-notebooks used for the course │   └── FinalEDSDelivery_NishithaRamesh.ipynb    <- Jupyter-notebook containing the code for delivery 3.
+    ├── notebooks                                    <- Contains all Jupyter-notebooks used for the course │   └── FinalEDSDelivery_NishithaRamesh.ipynb    <- Jupyter-notebook containing the code for final delivery.
     └── src                                          <- Source codes used by jupter-notebook used for final delivery